Ermias Sahle Selassie

-Prince Ermias Sahle Selassie (born 14 June 1960 in Addis Ababa) is the only son of Prince Sahle Selassie of Ethiopia and Princess Mahisente Habte Mariam.
-He is the grandson of Emperor Haile Selassie of Ethiopia, and furthermore of Dejazmach Habte Mariam Gebre-Igziabiher, also known as Kumsa Moroda (Oromo: Kumsaa Morodaa) who was the third and last Moti, or ruler, of the Welega kingdom also referred as the Leqa Neqamte state.
-Moroda Bekere.
-Currently the prince is ninth in the line of succession to the vacant imperial throne.
+Prince Ermias Sahle-Selassie Haile-Selassie (born 14 June 1960) is the only son of Prince Sahle Selassie of Ethiopia and Princess Mahisente Habte Mariam.
+He is the grandson of Emperor Haile Selassie of Ethiopia, and furthermore of Dejazmach Habte Mariam Gebre-Igziabiher, also known as Hambisa Kumsa Moroda (Oromo: Hambisaa Kumsaa Morodaa) whose father Kumsa Moroda was the third and last Moti, or ruler, of the Welega kingdom also referred as the Leqa Neqamte state.
+Currently, Prince Ermias is President of the Crown Council of Ethiopia.

 Education

 Prince Ermias was educated in Ethiopia, Great Britain, and the United States.
 In England, he received his education at Old Ride Preparatory School, and then at Haileybury College.
-He obtained a BA degree in the social studies, with an emphasis in economics, from the University of California, in Santa Barbara.
+He obtained a BA degree in social studies, with an emphasis in economics, from the University of California, in Santa Barbara.
 He continued his education at the Fletcher School of Law and Diplomacy between 1983 and 1985.

 Prince Ermias is fluent in Amharic, English and German.